abrinlee/ESP32-S3-POE-ETH-8DI-8RO-Python-Ethernet-WiFi-AP-Mode/README.md

 ### 3. Configure Network Settings

-Edit the main `.ino` file and update these constants near line 173:
+Edit the `Information.h` file and update these constants:

 ```cpp
 // WiFi Credentials